Who’s a Candidate for Skin-Sparing Mastectomy?

 Variations of breast-conserving surgery include lumpectomy (removal of the lump), quadrantectomy (removal of one quarter, or quadrant, of the breast), and segmental mastectomy (removal of the cancer as well as some of the breast tissue around the tumor and the lining over the chest muscles below the tumor).

-Improvements in the total skin-sparing mastectomy technique have resulted in a successful intervention that is oncologically safe with high nipple viability and early low rates of recurrence.
+Improvements in the total skin-sparing mastectomy technique have resulted in a successful intervention with high nipple viability and low rates of recurrence when cancer is detected early.
 In multiple studies, skin-sparing mastectomy seems to be oncologically safe in patients undergoing mastectomy for invasive T1-T2 tumors, multicentric tumors, ductal carcinoma in situ or risk-reduction.
 But it is not a viable option for everyone.
 It should be avoided in patients with inflammatory breast cancer or in those with extensive tumor affecting the skin or nipple.

 Psychological Impact of Mastectomy